-Make sure that child products and the parent product have the same variation theme.
-Also, ensure that the child product contains the right values for the relevant variation fields.
+Ensure that child and parent products have the same variation theme.
+Also, ensure the child product contains the correct values for the relevant variation fields.

 Uploading and maintaining Amazon product listings is not always an easy task.
 Sellers may face several Amazon listing errors if the listing doesn’t match the Amazon guidelines.
 When you know the error codes and what it means, it can be easier to resolve the issues to get the Amazon product listing back live and start selling products on Amazon again.

 Never miss an Amazon listing error with VServe Amazon Listing services.
-The Amazon product listing experts have years of experience in managing the biggest marketplace for various global clients.
-They understand Amazon listing guidelines and algorithms to help you keep your Amazon product listing stay live and ranked high in search results.
+The Amazon product listing experts with years of experience managing the biggest marketplace for various global clients.
+They definitely understand Amazon listing guidelines and algorithms to help you keep your Amazon product listing stay live and ranked high in search results.
 Get in touch with our listing Experts today!